pablovin/ChefsHatGYM/README.md

 ### Chef`s Hat Players Club

 The [Chef’s Hat Player’s Club](https://github.com/pablovin/ChefsHatPlayersClub) is a collection of ready-to-use artificial agents.
-Each of these agents were implemented, evaluated, and discussed in specific peer-reviewed publications and can be used at any time.
-If you want your agent to be included in the Player’s Club, send us a message.
+These agents were implemented, evaluated, and discussed in specific peer-reviewed publications and can be used anytime.
+If you want your agent to be included in the Player’s Club, message us.

 ### Nova

-[Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment a Chef`s Hat game.
+[Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment on a Chef`s Hat game.

 ### Chef`s Hat Play

-Comming soon...
+[Chef`s Hat Play](https://github.com/pablovin/ChefsHat_Play) is a Unity interface that allows humans to play the game against other humans or artificial agents.

 ## The Chef's Hat Card game